koenstrien/ignitioncomputing/_posts/careers/2024-05-27-Research-Software-Engineer.md

 ### Responsibilities

-- Work in close cooperation with customers and colleagues to design and build new software;
+- Work in close cooperation with customers and colleagues to design and build new software
-- Come up with new and creative ideas;
+- Come up with new and creative ideas
-- Work out planning of projects and sprints;
+- Work out planning of projects and sprints
-- Build innovative software;
+- Build innovative software

 ### What we ask of you

-- Demonstrable knowledge and experience in software development;
+- Demonstrable knowledge and experience in software development
-- Familiarity with Git and CI/CD pipelines;
+- Familiarity with Git and CI/CD pipelines
-- Ability to work independently and propose new ideas within a team;
+- Ability to work independently and propose new ideas within a team
-- Fluent in written and spoken English;
+- Fluent in written and spoken English
-- Willingness to learn;
+- Willingness to learn
-- Familiarity with Python, C++ and Fortran would be a plus;
+- Familiarity with Python, C++ and Fortran would be a plus

 ### What you get from us

-- Salary in the range of €2800 to €3500;
+- Salary in the range of €2800 to €3500
-- Free all-you-can-eat lunch;
+- Free all-you-can-eat lunch
-- Flexible PTO policy;
+- Flexible PTO policy
-- Option to partially work from home;
+- Option to partially work from home
-- Lively work place in city centre of Eindhoven;
+- Lively work place in city centre of Eindhoven
-- Lots of opportunities to grow;
+- Lots of opportunities to grow

 To apply, send your job application, which includes CV and cover letter, to <careers@ignitioncomputing.com> before Monday June 17th.